 Intercontinental Nuclear War

 Is a strategic ASW campaign a sensible choice?
 The answer is an unqualified No. The logic of the Cold War cannot be extrapolated to the situation vis-à-vis Russia today, or in the foreseeable future.
 A particularly misguided idea is that a successful ASW campaign would significantly reduce the damage the US would suffer should there be an intercontinental nuclear exchange.
-“Defending the homeland” through strategic ASW, as the Navy spokesman suggested, is simply impossible.
+“Defending the homeland” through strategic ASW, as Navy spokesmen have suggested, is simply impossible.
 SLBMs comprise a relatively small fraction of Russian intercontinental strike power.
 Even if the entire SSBN fleet were eliminated, a huge strike potential would remain in Russian ICBMs ashore, and only a small fraction of that would be more than capable of destroying the US as a nation.

 In addition, a strategic ASW campaign could destabilize the longstanding, stable intercontinental nuclear relationship.
 The Russians might reasonably conclude that US willingness to attack the most secure components of their triad—missiles the US knows are the ultimate guarantors of the Russian state, missiles whose principal targets are the cities of the United States—must presage dire intent: regime change in Moscow, seizure of Russian territory, or even a disarming nuclear first strike.
 This last, backed up by air and missile defense of US territory against Russian retaliation, would mean that the US contemplates fighting a nuclear war.
 This idea was correctly rejected as a lethally dangerous impossibility during the Cold War.
 It makes no more sense today.